-Civil War-era barracks are in the background of this fort view (Picket photo)
+Civil War-era barracks are in the background of this fort view (Picket photo) |

-I recently spent a few hours on the island, gawking at the Grand Hotel, moving to the side of roads to make way for carriage rides and taking a look at picturesque Fort Mackinac (pronounced Mackinaw), which is perched above the harbor.
-Before the visit, I did not know anything about its brief Civil War episode.
+of roads to make way for carriage rides and taking a look at picturesque Fort Mackinac (pronounced Mackinaw), which is perched above the harbor.
+Before the

-Fort Mackinac, now a state park, is most famous for two clashes during the War of 1812.
-But during the summer of 1862, it housed three Tennesseans who military Gov. Andrew Johnson (later president) had ordered arrested for support of the Confederacy and “treasonous inclinations.”
+now a state park, is most famous for two clashes during the War of 1812.
+But

-Johnson felt that the wealthy, planter class of the South was part of the reason for the war and he wanted the three men removed from Tennessee,” the fort’s website says.
+wealthy, planter class of the South was part of the reason for the war and he

-Washington Barrow, Judge Guild and William G. Harding
+Washington Barrow, Judge Guild and William G. Harding |

 The prisoners, all from the Nashville area, were able to walk the grounds on their own, being confined to their quarters at night.
 They could walk downtown under guard but were not allowed to interact with anyone.
 The men were never criminally charged; instead they were considered political or state prisoners.

-One of the blockhouses at Fort Mackinac (Picket photo)
+One of the blockhouses at Fort Mackinac (Picket photo) |

 “Judge Guild was originally from Virginia, had served in the Tennessee legislature and was a founder of the Louisville and Nashville Railroad.
 Washington Barrow was a lawyer who served as a congressman and attorney general in Tennessee.
 He signed the Tennessee secession ordinance and helped finance a Confederate cavalry company.
 William G. Harding owned the 3,500 acre plantation Belle Meade where he raised thoroughbred race horses.
-He served as adjutant general of the Tennessee militia.
+He served as adjutant general of the Tennessee militia.”

-A rifle firing demonstration on the grounds (Picket photo)
+A rifle firing demonstration on the grounds (Picket photo) |

 The three prisoners were on the island during its most pleasant months.
 Perhaps with thoughts of a possibly harsh winter ahead, Guild and Harding took a loyalty oath and were allowed to return to Tennessee.

-Barrow was shipped to the military prison at Johnson’s Island in Ohio.
-He refused to take an oath but was exchanged in March 1863.
+the military prison at Johnson’s Island in Ohio.
+He refused to take an oath but

 “Barrow returned to Tennessee, ran unsuccessfully for Confederate governor of the state, and spent the balance of the war as a private with the retreating Army of Tennessee,” the encyclopedia says.
 “After the defeat of the Confederacy, Barrow returned to Nashville, broken in health and financially ruined.
 He died within the year.”